Murder of Adam Walsh: Investigation

-John and Revé knew that the Hollywood police department had botched the treatment of Adam's disappearance, first with the missing-person investigation, and then with the murder investigation.
+John and Revé believed that the Hollywood police department had botched the treatment of Adam's disappearance, first with the missing person investigation, and then with the murder investigation.

 After some investigation, police eventually concluded that Adam was abducted by a drifter named Ottis Toole near the front exterior of Sears after being instructed to leave by a security guard.
-Toole said that he had lured Adam into his white 1971 Cadillac (which had a damaged right bumper) with promises of toys and candy, then proceeded to drive north on Interstate 95 toward his home in Jacksonville.
+Toole said that he had lured Adam into his white 1971 Cadillac Sedan de Ville (which had a damaged right bumper) with promises of toys and candy, then proceeded to drive north on Interstate 95 toward his home in Jacksonville.
 According to Toole, Adam, at first docile and compliant, began to panic as they drove on.
 Toole punched him in the face, but as this just made the situation worse, he then "walloped him unconscious."
 While Adam was unconscious, Toole drove north on the Florida Turnpike to a deserted service road just north of the Radebaugh Road overpass in northwest St. Lucie County (27.55960°N 80.66300°W).
 When Toole realized that Adam was still breathing, he strangled him to death with a seat belt, dragged him out of the car and decapitated him with a machete.
 Toole also claimed to have incinerated the body in an old refrigerator when he returned to Jacksonville.
 He claimed that he wanted to make Adam his adopted son, but that was not deemed feasible.
 The source of the blood found in Toole's car could not be identified.
 The police ultimately lost the bloodstained carpet from the car, the machete said to have been used to decapitate Adam and, eventually, the car itself.
 Toole, a confidant of convicted serial killer Henry Lee Lucas, repeatedly confessed and then retracted accounts of his involvement.

 Toole was never charged in Adam's case, although he provided seemingly accurate descriptions as to how he committed the crime.
-The 2019 Netflix miniseries The Confession Killer shows footage of him apparently being fed information from interrogators and he later confessed to several cases he had no involvement in.
-Several witnesses also placed him in the Hollywood area in the days leading up to Adam's disappearance.
-In September 1996, he died in prison of cirrhosis at the age of 49 while serving a life sentence for other crimes.
+The 2019 Netflix miniseries The Confession Killer shows footage of Toole apparently being fed information from interrogators and he later confessed to several cases he had no involvement in.
+Several witnesses also placed Toole in the Hollywood area in the days leading up to Adam's disappearance.
+In September 1996, Toole died in prison of cirrhosis at age 49 while serving a life sentence for other crimes.
 Later, his niece told John Walsh that he made a deathbed confession to Adam's murder.
 His confession was viewed as unreliable, as he and Lucas confessed to or implicated themselves in more than 200 homicides.
-Most of Lucas' confessions were later revealed to have been false, having been coerced by the Texas Rangers.
+Most of Lucas's confessions were later revealed to have been false, having been coerced by the Texas Rangers.